fabio-miranda/fabio-miranda.github.io/courses/cs425-spring-2022/cs425-spring-2022-syllabus.md

 ### Academic Integrity
 UIC is an academic community committed to providing an environment in which research, learning, and scholarship can flourish and in which all endeavors are guided by academic and professional integrity.
 In this community, all members including faculty, administrators, staff, and students alike share the responsibility to uphold the highest standards of academic honesty and quality of academic work so that such a collegial and productive environment exists.
 As a student and member of the UIC community, you are expected to adhere to the [Community Standards](https://dos.uic.edu/community-standards/) of integrity, accountability, and respect in all of your academic endeavors.
 When [accusations of academic dishonesty](https://dos.uic.edu/community-standards/academic-integrity/) occur, the Office of the Dean of Students investigates and adjudicates suspected violations of this student code.
 Unacceptable behavior includes cheating, unauthorized collaboration, fabrication or falsification, plagiarism, multiple submissions without instructor permission, using unauthorized study aids, coercion regarding grading or evaluation of coursework, and facilitating academic misconduct.
 Please review the [UIC Student Disciplinary Policy](https://dos.uic.edu/wp-content/uploads/sites/262/2018/10/DOS-Student-Disciplinary-Policy-2018-2019-FINAL.pdf) for additional information about the process by which instances of academic misconduct are handled towards the goal of developing responsible student behavior.
 By submitting your assignments for grading you acknowledge these terms, you declare that your work is solely your own, and you promise that, unless authorized by the instructor or proctor, you have not communicated with anyone in any way during an exam or other online assessment.
-Let’s embrace what it means to be a UIC community member and together be committed to the values of integrity.
+Let's embrace what it means to be a UIC community member and together be committed to the values of integrity.
 Please familiarize yourself with the [UIC Department of Computer Science Student Code of Conduct](https://www.cs.uic.edu/~grad/CS_Code_of_Conduct.pdf).

 ***